 The making of Slipknot's self-titled debut album was no walk in the park — unless you set shit on fire, eat your own vomit and pee on your buddies on the course of your average walk in the park — but when it came time to record its follow-up, the band was in a dark place even by their own fucked-up standards.
 Corey Taylor, Shawn "Clown" Crahan, Joey Jordison, Paul Gray and Co. were shocked by their sudden stardom and ill-equipped to handle it.
 From groupies to drugs, the band members spiraled into unhinged debauchery and crash-landed in deep depression.
 They channeled it all into the album, 2001's Iowa, which is universally regarded as the band's heaviest and most brutal offering.
 Songs like "People = Shit" and "The Heretic Anthem" flirt with full-on death metal in their extremity, both sonic and thematic, as the group embraced misanthropy and misery with open arms.
 Below are just six examples of the mayhem and madness that surrounded the record.

-1. Producer Ross Robinson breaks his back during the Iowa sessions and produces much of the album from a wheelchair
+1. Producer Ross Robinson broke his back during the Iowa sessions and produced much of the album from a wheelchair

 Robinson, who had pulled epicly harrowing performances out of Slipknot during the recording of their debut, went through his own trials and trauma around the making of its follow-up.
 The noted nu-metal producer broke his back in a motocross accident, a turn of events that he leveraged when trying to motivate the band members, many of whom were showing late to the studio due their excessive partying.
 "I took one day off and showed up the next day and I was in so much pain," he told us in 2011.
 "I just went, 'Look, motherfuckers, I'm showing up.
 Let's get it the fuck on.'"